- Place where the work was made

 - Purchased with funds provided by the Australian Art Collection Benefactors 2013

 Works in the collection

 Clarice Beckett is considered the most significant of the Melbourne group of artists associated with the tonalist painter Max Meldrum with whom she studied from 1917.
 From the platform of Meldrum's instruction, Beckett developed an original aesthetic, expanding on her teacher's rigid 'scientific' system of tonal construction into one that explored the poetic extensions of ambience and place.
 In doing so, Beckett produced one of the most distinctive bodies of works seen Melbourne's inter-war decades.

-Beckett's favoured artistic terrains, her subjects were also of an urban (and suburban) modernity.
-Drawn to ideas of Theosophy as a creative stimulus, Beckett composed elements of the suburban everyday (cars, trams, telegraph poles, and tarred roads) into poetically-hazed city and land-scapes which transcend everyday reality and hint at the supra-real or infinite.
+Beckett's was inspired by the modernity of urban and suburban life.
+Attuned to ideas of Theosophy as a creative stimulus, Beckett composed elements of everyday modern life (cars, trams, telegraph poles, and tarred roads) into poetically-hazed city and landscapes which transcend everyday reality and hint at the supra-real or infinite.

 'Evening, St Kilda Road' lyrically elaborates the artist's signature subject in an image of the city's soft-focused modernity.
 Fusing an urban electric glow with twilight's ambient luminosity, Beckett explores the sfumatoed limits of representation, using darkened box-shaped cars to retrieve her composition from a misty point of abstraction.
 Beckett activates colour for potent atmospheric effect, enveloping the city with a rosy-toned veil that evokes the last moments of twilight.